 This section provides a quick overview of testing with Brownie.
-To learn more, you can view the Brownie documentation on writing unit tests or join the Ethereum Python Dev Discord #brownie channel.
+To learn more, you can view the Brownie documentation on writing unit tests or join the Gitter channel.

 17.1.1 Getting Started

 In order to use Brownie for testing you must first initialize a new project.
 Create a new directory for the project, and from within that directory type: